mdo992/bobsgame-fonts/Pixel Sans.md

 The current release includes the PUA characters listed below.
 The allocation of code points has been co-ordinated with characters in the [TITUS Cyberbit](http://titus.uni-frankfurt.de/), [Junicode](http://junicode.sourceforge.net/), [Alphabetum](http://guindo.pntic.mec.es/~jmag0042/alphaeng.html), Gandhari Unicode, [Fixedsys Excelsior](http://www.fixedsysexcelsior.com/) and [URW Palladio HOT](http://www.sanskritweb.net/) fonts.
 * EAA0-EAB6 - Glyphs for old SIL Encore font engine

-## Linking fonts when using Windows
+### Font Linking on Windows
+Download FontLink.reg or add four keys named **Pixel Sans**, **Pixel Sans Terminal**, **Pixel Sans Tetrid** and **Pixel Sans Textbook** to the SystemLink key: "Pixel Sans Fallback.ttf,Pixel Sans Fallback" and restart the computer.

+Japanese and Korean users will appreciate that the backslash (\) is replaced with the glyph from Pixel Sans Fallback.

-## Linking fonts when using OS/2
+### Font Linking on OS/2
-Use any OS/2 INI file editor, e.g. INITOR.
+Use any OS/2 INI file editor, e.g. INITOR or the built-in OS/2 registry editor.
 In the system profile (os2.ini), go to PM_SystemFonts and add a key named PM_AssociateFont with "Pixel Sans Fallback,12" as the data.

+### Setting Pixel Sans Fallback as the default font for CJK languages
+1. Clone the repository or download the zipped archive.
+2. Go to any website or page written or translated in Chinese, Japanese or Korean.
+3. Open up the preferences in your browser.
+4. Select Pixel Sans Fallback as the default sans-serif font for these languages.
+5. Use 8 points as the font size in Netscape or Mozilla.